hgb-bin-proteomics/MSAnnika_FDR/README.md

 ## Examples

-`msannika_fdr.py` takes one positional and one flagged argument.
+`msannika_fdr.py` takes one positional and one optional argument.
 The first argument always has to be the filename(s) of the MS Annika result file(s).
 You may specify any number of result files, keep in mind however that `msannika_fdr.py` will process these files seperately, if you want to merge